 - Flexibility: Online courses allow pupils to build their own unique schedules, teaching them how to balance study and work with other commitments.

-- The promotion of self-discipline: Harrow School Online supports students to become better independent learners and to develop strong self-discipline skills, which is invaluable preparation for university.
+- The promotion of self-discipline: Swansea College Online supports students to become better independent learners and to develop strong self-discipline skills, which is invaluable preparation for university.

 - Accessibility: Online learning provides the opportunity for self-paced study away from the distractions of the physical classroom, providing an environment in which a broad range of students can thrive.